Mastering Metal: How to Drill Through Steel Like a Pro

 Clamping the Metal

-- Stability: Use clamps or a vise to hold the metal firmly in place.
-This prevents the metal from moving and reduces the risk of inaccuracies or accidents.
+• Stability: Use clamps or a vise to hold the metal firmly.
+This keeps it from moving and reduces the risk of mistakes.

-- Protection: Place a piece of scrap wood or soft material under the clamp to prevent damage to the metal surface and the workbench.
+• Protection: Place a scrap piece of wood or a soft material under the clamp to protect both the metal surface and your workbench from scratches.

 Marking the Drill Point